Linaro/lite_bootstrap_server/README.md

-This utility can be used to validate and sign certificate signing requests (CSRs), list previously registered devices, and enables a basic HTTP server that can be used to communicate with the CA and it's underlying device registry.
+This utility can be used to validate and sign certificate signing requests (CSRs), list previously registered devices, and enables a basic HTTP server and REST API that can be used to communicate with the CA and it's underlying device registry.

-Certificate requests are logged to a local SQLite database named `CADB.db`, which can be used to extend the utility for blocklist/allowlist type features, and certificate status checks based on the registered device's unique ID.
+Certificate requests are logged to a local SQLite database (`CADB.db`), which can be used to extend the utility for blocklist/allowlist type features, and certificate status checks based on the registered device's unique ID.

 ## Quick Setup